Glued To My Crafts

 Before starting, gather the following supplies to ensure the process runs smoothly.
 Feel free to substitute materials based on what you already have on hand.

-• Graduation Cap Printable – on box.com
+• Graduation Cap Printable – from our landing page

 • White Cardstock Paper